Can You Freeze Baked Beans? How to Do it Right

 - Store uncooked beans in a cool, dry place – they have long shelf lives.
 On the same note, there’s no need to freeze uncooked beans as this will do more harm than good.
 Freezing uncooked beans will affect their quality and affect the texture of the beans when cooked and reheated.

 - An unopened can of beans don’t need to be frozen – they have preservatives to keep them fresh for a long time.
 They are also sealed pretty good, right?
 In this case, just make sure that you use them before their expiry dates.
+To open the can, you will need this can opener.

 - Beans can sometimes crack when exposed to heat.
 One way to avoid this is to add some salt half way through the cooking process